 How to exchange your EU/EEA driving licence

 When you apply for an exchange of a driving licence that was issued in another EU/EEA country, you have to go to a driver and vehicle licensing office or submit the application by post.
-In both cases, you have to submit a completed application form, your original driving licence and documentation of when you took up permanent residence in Norway.
+In both cases, you have to submit a completed application form, your original driving licence and documentation of when you took up normal residence in Norway.

 If you are entitled to a temporary driving permit when you submit the application, you have to present valid proof of identity.